 One way to avoid the risk of pregnancy problems from RA medications is to simply not take any.
-Under a doctor's supervision, some women quit RA drugs "cold turkey" when they begin trying to conceive, through delivery and breastfeeding.
+Under a doctor's supervision, some women quit RA drugs "cold turkey" when they begin trying to conceive.

 This method has its own risk, of course: possible progression of joint damage from flares during the time when you are off treatment.
 In certain women, though, some rheumatologists endorse the approach, with close monitoring for disease activity.

 6. Expect Improvement in Rheumatoid Arthritis Symptoms During Pregnancy

 Interestingly, pregnancy usually has a positive effect on rheumatoid arthritis symptoms, albeit temporary.
 About 70% to 80% of women experience improvement in their RA symptoms during pregnancy.